Diana102001/MyTask/README.md

 The path of the output of spider1 is: Task30/output_data/spider1_chapter_13.json

-The path of the output of spider2 is: The path of the output of spider1 is: Task30/output_data/spider1_chapter_13.json
+The path of the output of spider2 is: Task30/output_data/scag/SCAG/Rule/json/Chapter%2013.json
 #####
 The task:
 ### 📌 Task: Process PDF for South Carolina Code of Regulations - Chapter 13 Attorney General